Cometecomete/FOMC-minutes-analysis-and-interest-rate-prediction/README.md

 ```

-### removing less frequent words and scaling the documents
+### Removing less frequent words and scaling the documents

 Then we use different packages of nlp and text analytics to create document-word matrix for furthur analysis, then remove the words that shows up in few docs and scale every document